orbiting/styleguide/src/components/Editor/docs.md

 }
 ```

-We solve the problem by adding an attribute called `bookend` to text nodes.
-A bookend nodes sit at either end of the structure and do not contain any text.
-If one starts writing inside a bookend node, the text gets reallocated to the nearest non-bookend node in the next normalisation phase.
+We solve the problem by adding an attribute called `end` to text nodes.
+End nodes sit at either end of the structure and do not contain any text.
+If one starts writing inside an end node, the text gets reallocated to the nearest non-end node in the next normalisation phase.

 #### Custom Normalisers